gbote/CodePlatoon/curriculum/week-07/day5/django-polls-app.md

 **Templating**

 Of course, having plain text is not terribly useful.
 We want to create templates in HTML (the View layer of MVC) where we can pass in Python objects of data.
-Under your `polls` directory, create a `templates` folder, and under that directory, create another `polls` folder, and under that directory create an `index.html` file:
+Under your `polls_app` directory, create a `templates` folder, and under that directory, create another `polls_app` folder, and under that directory create an `index.html` file:

 ```html
 <!-- polls/templates/polls/index.html -->